SuzukiRyuichiro/homepage/content/about.md

 I like...

-- Traveling :backpack:
+- Traveling :backpack: but mostly on a bicycle
-- Any sports :ski: :tennis: :hockey:
+- Any sports :ski: :tennis: :hockey: but running and cycling the most 🏃🚴
 - Watching Formula 1 :race_car:
 - Go out and drink craft beers :beer: but currently abstaining (as of March 2025)
-- Cooking :cooking: My signature dish is Gyoza :dumpling:
+- Cooking :cooking: My signature dish is Gyoza :dumpling: and sourdough :bread:
 - Film photography :camera:
-- Sichuan peppers :hot_pepper:
+- Crochet :yarn:

 {{< cl-image src="ski.jpg" class="rounded center" alt="me in skiing" height="600" style="min-width: 50%; height: 400px; object-fit: cover;" >}}